mohammad0234/Fitness-Tracker-App/README.md

 ![flutter pub get screenshot](fitjourney/installation/pub_get.png)

-This reads the pubspec.yaml file and to make sure it fetches right version of dependencies listed for app to run.
+This reads the pubspec.yaml file and to make sure it fetches right version of dependencies listed for app to run (May take upto a minute to run).

 6. **Run the Flutter project on the connected Android device**